The Beginning

 As in everyone’s life, loss also affects funeral directors.
 In 1980, Harry Amos died, and in 1984, Rufus unexpectedly passed away.
 Mimnaugh, after over 50 years in the business, passed in 1991, while Cleavie (wife of Harry Amos) passed in 1996.

 Because of these sudden and devastating losses, new leadership was required.
 Dorothy Peterson (wife of Rufus Peterson) heard and answered this call for leadership.
-She took the reins and energetically directed and guided the business into the fifth generation as she began to prepare for the future.
+She took the reins and energetically guided the business into the fifth generation as she began to prepare for the future.
 She sent her oldest son, Noah Peterson, to school at the Gupton-Jones School of Funeral Services in Atlanta, GA to carry on the embalming tradition, while Daryl Peterson, her youngest son, also apprenticed to get his license and entered the business.

 After graduation in 1993, Noah was given the opportunity to learn and grow.
 Along with his growth the business also grew.
 In 1996, the location in Johnston was remodeled and refurbished with specific attention to increasing the size of the chapel to provide an additional/alternative place for families to honor and revere the lives of their loved ones.
 This growth brought a renewed commitment to serving the community and its people.